CSCfi/Kielipankki-korp-backend/korp/pluginlib/README.md

 ## Overview

-The Korp backend supports two kinds of plugins:
+The Korp backend supports plugin modules, which can add new functionality or modify existing functionality in two ways:

-1. *endpoint plugins* implementing new WSGI endpoints, and
+1. by implementing new WSGI *endpoints*, and
-2. *callback plugins* containing callbacks called at certain points (*plugin hook points*) in modules of the package `korp` when handling a request, to filter data or to perform an action.
+2. by defining *callback methods* to be called at certain points (*plugin hook points*) in modules of the package `korp` when handling a request, to filter data or to perform an action.